Creating Timeline Animations

 To create a timeline to animate a UI component:

 - In the Timeline view, select the (Add Timeline) button to specify settings for the timeline and running the animation in the Timeline Settings dialog.

-- In the Timeline ID field, enter an ID that describes the animated component.
+- In the Timeline ID field, enter an id that describes the timeline.

 - In the Start frame field, set the first frame of the timeline.
 Negative values are allowed.

 - In the End frame field, set the last frame of the timeline.